Bouni/MateDealer/README.txt

 It runs on a Arduino Mega2560 and probably on other Arduinos/ATMEL micro processors.
 Its written in c and not in the Arduino language.

+Note: The Arduino Mega2560 by default resets every time you connect to it via serial terminal.

 For more information, see the website at: https://reaktor23.org/de/projects/mate_dealer